noteflakes-music/lyp/README.md

 - `lyp-cwd` - the current working directory
 - `current-package-dir` - the absolute directory path for the current package

-In addition, lyp provides the `pinclude` command for including files residing in the current package using relative paths:
+In addition, lyp provides the `\pinclude` command for including files residing in the current package using relative paths.
+The `\pinclude` commands loads a given file only once:

 ```lilypond
 \pinclude "inc/init.ily"